The Devil's Hand: Plot

 At the meeting, Bianca explains that a human sacrifice ceremony is to be held.
 A young woman is laid on the altar; above her a wheel studded with knives is spun.
 As it lowers, Gamba decides if the sacrifice lives or dies.
 Frank goes behind the lectern and steps on a foot pedal, making it unclear whether he or Gamba controls the wheel.
 The knife blade that strikes the sacrifice is rubber.
 She survives unhurt.
 A man in the cult covertly snaps a photo of the event.

-Later, at the doll shop, Rick spots the Donna doll, pinned to the wall through the heart, but he can't remove the pin without being seen.
+Later, at the doll shop, Rick spots the Donna doll, pinned to the wall through the heart, but he cannot remove the pin without being seen.
 He goes to the hospital and tells Donna that she will be completely cured at midnight that night.

 Donna is in fact cured at midnight and discharged.
-Mary (Gene Craft), a cultist and nurse at the hospital, calls Bianca to report the sudden turn of events.
+Mary, a cultist and nurse at the hospital, calls Bianca to report this turn of events.
 When Rick arrives at Bianca's apartment, she tells him that they must attend an emergency meeting of the cult at 10:30 that night.
 During the meeting, Frank says that one of them is an "intruder" and will die at midnight, then adjourns until 12:30 am.
 At the stroke of midnight, Frank grabs the doll of the man who took the photo - an undercover reporter - and jams a pin through its head.
 The reporter, who is driving, screams and clutches his forehead.
 His car plunges down a hillside and as Frank burns the doll, the wreckage bursts into flame.

 At the 12:30 meeting, Frank announces that Rick's loyalty is now to be tested, and Donna is brought in as a sacrifice.
 Frank makes Rick spin the wheel, but as it drops, Rick pulls Donna to safety.
 A fight breaks out.
 The wheel falls on Frank, killing him.
 The room catches fire.
 Rick and Donna escape.
 Bianca picks up her doll.
 Everyone else apparently dies.